 As extranets and intranets become more widely used, new security challenges are emerging.
 Many organisations are deploying access control technology and firewalls to improve intranet and extranet safety as hackers become increasingly sophisticated.

-What is an Intranet and Extranet – The differences?
+What is an intranet and extranet – the differences

-Unless efficient security precautions are taken, data can be breached and altered, without either the sender or the receiver being aware of the interception.
+Unless efficient security requirements are taken, data can be breached and altered, without either the sender or the receiver being aware of the interception.
 The growth in the complexity of networks has increased the possible points of attack, both from within organisations and from outside the company.
 Fortunately, the means of protecting against hackers have also expanded in line with the technology.

 Two of the most popular security precautions are firewalls and passwords.
 Firewalls are installed to provide a perimeter defence mechanism, preventing unauthorised individuals outside the organisation from accessing sensitive data inside.
-In contrast, passwords are used to prevent unauthorised individuals from gaining direct access to sensitive data stored on the servers.
+In contrast, passwords are used to prevent unauthorised individuals from gaining direct access to confidential data stored on the servers.

 Firewalls provide a solution to breaches from outside the organisation, but are not as effective against attacks from insiders, such as disgruntled employees or contractors, for example.
 Passwords are often too easy to guess or can be intercepted as they pass over corporate networks.
 While a strong password can prevent someone from entering a server to view confidential data, passwords can be ineffective as data passes between the client and the server.

 Data passing outside the firewall, between corporate servers, branch offices, suppliers, customers, and remote employees, can be intercepted by hackers, who do not necessarily have to get into your system.